binarymax/max.io/contents/articles/interleaving-rag/index.md

 This article had been sitting in my brain for several months, but it was spurred by a recent event.

 On Monday August 11th, 2025, Microsoft killed the Bing Search API.
 This was largely ignored by the technical community, but the death of this product has an outsize impact on the quality of augmented web knowledge applications.
-You can use it as part of “grounding” for their AI thing in Azure - but it removes the flexibility that I and many others need (and it’s stupid expensive).
-For shame Microsoft!
+You can use it as part of “grounding” for their agent API in Azure - but it removes the flexibility that I and many others need (and it’s very expensive).
 This leaves Brave.
 Their coverage of the web is not as good as Bing (I estimate 1/5th the scope), but otherwise a decent contender and they have very favorable API terms.